The towns & villages of Skye

 The Storr, an impressive mass of rock rising to a height of 2,358 feet, has directly in front of it an extraordinary basalt pinnacle known as The Old Man of Storr, which measures 165 feet in height.
 Noted as a seamark, the Old Man can be seen for many miles and was successfully scaled in 1955 by Don Whillan and James Barber.

-The Talisker Distillery, which produces a single malt whisky, is beside Loch Harport on the west coast of the island.
+The Talisker Distillery, which produces a single malt whiskey, is beside Loch Harport on the west coast of the island.

 The Isle of Skye has been immortalized in the traditional song The Skye Boat Song and in the book To the Lighthouse by Virginia Woolf.